developersu/ns-usbloader/README.md

 2. `root # java -jar /path/to/NS-USBloader.jar`

-3. Optional.
-Add user to 'udev' rules to use NS not-from-root-account
+3. Optional: add user to 'udev' rules to use NS not-from-root-account
 ```
 root # vim /etc/udev/rules.d/99-NS.rules
 SUBSYSTEM=="usb", ATTRS{idVendor}=="057e", ATTRS{idProduct}=="3000", GROUP="plugdev"
 root # udevadm control --reload-rules && udevadm trigger
 ```

+Please note: you may have to change 'plugdev' group from example above to the different one.
+It's depends on you linux distro.

 ##### macOS